 Earlier in this post we mentioned that PCOS, if left unchecked, can dramatically increase the amount of androgen hormones a woman produces, specifically testosterone.
 When testosterone is elevated in women, insulin sensitivity often declines, which can then lead to insulin resistance and hyperinsulinemia (high blood insulin levels).
 In turn, high insulin levels can lead the body to increase the amount of testosterone even more…and around and around it goes, getting worse with each cycle.6

-This is a huge risk factor for type 2 diabetes because the more insulin resistant you become, the less glucose is taken from your blood and into your tissues after eating which increases blood glucose levels.
+This cycle creates a huge risk factor for type 2 diabetes.
+You see, the more insulin resistant you become, the less glucose is taken from your blood and into your tissues after you eat, which increases blood glucose levels.

-The higher your blood glucose levels become and the more insulin the pancreas secretes in order to try and help the cells absorb the glucose.
+The higher your blood glucose levels become, the more insulin the pancreas secretes in order to try and help the cells absorb the glucose.
 This can lead to hyperinsulinemia.

 High insulin and high blood glucose are hallmarks of type 2 diabetes and can lead to widespread blood vessel damage and heart disease.7